-Contact Persons: QC Campus, Jodee Werkheiser, 309-
+Certificate Code: 5792 Contact Persons: QC Campus, Jodee Werkheiser, werkheiserj@bhc.edu, 309-854-1821

 The logistics and warehousing certificate program will fill various training needs for Black Hawk College students.
 On one level, it can be taken by displaced workers or recent high school graduates who want to enter the workforce quickly.
 That population can simply follow a four-course plan to earn a 10 credit hour certificate alone or students may enroll as part of a larger 33 credit hour certificate program for broader business knowledge and potential for advancement.